marioestrada/jQuery-gMap/README.md

 The `control` setting now can be set to `false` for no control or as an Javascript object containing each individual control as a property.

+The `useCustomStyle` setting turns on or off the use of custom styling information.

+The `styleList` setting takes a JSON encoded array which can be very easily obtained using Google's Styled Map Wizard (http://gmaps-samples-v3.googlecode.com/svn/trunk/styledmaps/wizard/index.html)

 A whole set of options can be set as follows:

 ```javascript